huijing/slides/71-fronteers-2019/README.md

 I won't go into details of the actual LZW algorithm, but it encodes the image by creating a dictionary of repeated sequences of colours and could achieve much better compression rates than any prior image format.

-The first photo of a band published on the internet was a promotional shot for Les Horribles Cernettes, a particle physics parody pop group at CERN.
+The first photo of a band published on the internet was a promotional shot for a particle physics parody pop group at CERN.
 And what format was this photo in?
 GIF.
 This was back in 1992 on the World Wide Web browser.
 So it's definitely no surprise that when Mosaic was released in 1993, it launched with support for 2 image formats, GIF and JPEG.

 ## Joint Photographic Experts Group (JPEG)

-JPEG is both the name of the committee that created the JPEG standard, as well as the name of the image compression algorithm itself.
+JPG is both the name of the committee that created the JPG standard, as well as the name of the image compression algorithm itself.
+The committee created and maintains the JPEG, JPEG 2000 and JPEG XR standards.

-Jon, who is coming up immediately after this, is a member of that committee and will tell you more about it and what they do.
-We swapped slots because I'm talking about the past and present while he will be covering what we have now and what's to come in the future.

 JPEG was revolutionary when it was released in 1992.
 A lot of the information here I learned from Colt McAnlis, who wrote a really in-depth explainer on how JPG works, which you should really check out if you're interested in this.